-Samosa is made with potatoes stuffed in the refined flour(maida) which is deep fried in the oil.
-Today, I am sharing Punjabi samosa recipe with step by step photos and video.
+Samosa is made with potatoes stuffed in refined flour(maida) which is deep-fried in the oil.
+Today, I am sharing the Punjabi samosa recipe with step by step photos and video.

 It is a very famous snack in India as well as other Asian countries and the Middle East.
-It even loved in America and Europian countries as well.
-Its lovers found in the whole world.
+It is even loved in America and European countries as well.
+Its lovers are found in the whole world.